ZhenSJ-ux/SmartCampus1CourseWork/README.md

 </web-app>

-- Implement a subclass of javax.ws.rs.core.Application and use the @ApplicationPath("/api/v1") annotation to establish your API’s versioned entry point.
+- Implement a subclass of javax.ws.rs.core.Application and use the @ApplicationPath("/api/v1") annotation to establish your API’s versioned entry point:

-//PART1 Configuration class for the REST API

-import javax.ws.rs.ApplicationPath;   // Base API path
-import javax.ws.rs.core.Application; // This shows the based class for configuring JAX-RS application
+//PART1 Configuration class for the REST API import javax.ws.rs.ApplicationPath;   // Base API path import javax.ws.rs.core.Application; // This shows the based class for configuring JAX-RS application